How To Create an Invoice (Plus, Get Our FREE Invoice Template)

 • Services or items sold.
 Be clear about what was sold and how much it costs.
 If you offer an hourly service, include how many hours you worked and your hourly rate.
 If you sold an item, list its price and quantity.
 Be clear and simple, so there isn’t any confusion.

 • Fees or taxes.
 Depending on what you sell, you may need to add a line for sales tax and fees.
-For example, add a fee for an expedited service or if an invoice is paid late.
+For example, you could add a fee for an expedited service or if an invoice is paid late.
 And depending on where you live, add your state’s sales tax information.

 • Total cost.
 Tally up the services or items you sold, as well as any taxes and fees.
 Then show the total amount that is due.
 Make this large and clear — perhaps in a different color so it stands out.